-In my opinion, the credit management position is often overlooked and undervalued (and since I was a credit manager in the past, I speak from experience).
-After thinking about the many areas that a credit manager is involved with on a daily basis, I believe a good credit manager can directly impact the company’s bottom line.
-This is why I believe your company’s CFO should make a point to have regular meetings with the credit manager.
+Many credit professionals would agree that the credit management position is often overlooked and undervalued After thinking about the many areas that a credit manager is involved with on a daily basis, many would believe that a good credit manager can directly impact the company’s bottom line.
+This is why your company’s CFO should make a point to have regular meetings with the credit manager.

-These are a few areas to help make my point:
+These are a few areas to help make this point:

 - Quote to Cash: A good credit manager will help create visibility and reports to identify potential forecasting problems.